-Global stock markets have finished February 2020 with a significant downturn.
+Global stock markets in early 2020 experienced a significant downturn.
 What should you do in a stock market crash?
 Intellectually, we know that the worst thing to do is to panic and make emotional decisions.
 But it’s hard to stay the course when you open your online investment account and see everything is in the red!

 Keep reading for my 7-step plan to ride out a stock market crash.
 Including 4 tips for ways to make money during a downturn!